Pet insurance from Woolworths? Yep, the same name you rely on to keep your kitchen cupboards stocked also offers pet insurance.

 - Attractive extras: When you choose Woolworths pet insurance, you can take advantage of a handful of appealing extras.
 These include lifetime cover for your pet, plus unlimited 24/7 online access to VetAssist, which allows you to video chat or chat online with a licensed Australian vet any time, anywhere.

 - Woolies extras: As an Everyday Rewards member, you will receive a 10% discount on your Woolworths pet insurance premiums for the first year.
 Not only that, you can enjoy 10% off your Woolies supermarket shop once a month.

 Terms and conditions apply.
 Check the PDS for details.

 - If you apply for Woolworths pet insurance, it’s worth bearing in mind that there is a 30 day waiting period for illnesses, and a 6 month waiting period for cruciate ligament conditions.
 You’ll only be covered for new conditions that develop after the waiting period.
 There is no waiting period for specified accidental injuries.

-- You’ll find some online complaints about claims being denied that the customer felt should have been covered.
-We note that the company responded online to many of these Woolworths pet insurance reviews within hours or days, offering to try to help resolve the issue.
-Of course, always be sure to read the Product Disclosure Statement before purchasing insurance to make sure you understand the coverage terms.
+- Checking out online Woolworths pet insurance reviews, you may find some complaints regarding denied claims that policyholders believed should have been covered.
+We note that the company responded online to many of these reviews within hours or days, offering to try to help resolve the issue.

 All the information in this article was correct at the time of writing and may change over time.
 If you’re considering this product, be sure to review the Product Disclosure Statement so that you understand any terms, conditions and exclusions.